drkeyongenesis/ha_postgres_cluster/README.md

 # PostgreSQL High-Availability Cluster wih Patroni, etcd, HaProxy, PgBouncer & Ansible :elephant:

-`postgresql_cluster` automates the deployment and management of highly available PostgreSQL clusters in production environments.
+`ha_postgres_cluster` automates the deployment and management of highly available PostgreSQL clusters in production environments.
 This solution is tailored for use on dedicated physical servers, virtual machines, and within both on-premises and cloud-based infrastructures.

 ---